 Carpal tunnel syndrome refers to symptoms and signs that occur due to compression of the median nerve within the carpal tunnel, an osteofascial tunnel in the wrist.
-It is most common form of compressive neuropathy of median nerve causing numbness, paresthesias, and pain in the median nerve distribution in the hand.
+It is the most common form of compressive neuropathy of the median nerve causing numbness, paresthesias, and pain in the median nerve distribution in the hand.

 Anterior interosseous nerve syndrome and pronator syndrome are other two compressive neuropathies of the median nerve.

 The incidence of carpal tunnel syndrome is 1-3 cases per 1000 subjects per year;

 The peak age range for development of carpal tunnel syndrome is 45-60 years.

 The carpal tunnel is a narrow fibro-osseous tunnel through which the median nerve and nine flexor tendons.

 An increase in the volume of the tunnel contents or a decrease in the size of the tunnel can compress the median nerve and lead to carpal tunnel syndrome.

 Contents of carpal tunnel consist of nine flexor tendons with flexor pollicis longus being radial most and median nerve)

 Carpal tunnel is narrowest at the level of the hook of the hamate